onebeyond/rascal/README.md

 }
 ```

 Unfortunately there is a [bug](https://github.com/coopernurse/node-pool/issues/197#issuecomment-477862861) in generic-pool's implementation, which means that if the pool fails to create a channel, it can enter a tight loop, thrashing your CPU and potentially crashing your node process due to a memory leak.
 While we assess the long term use of pooling, we have put in a workaround.
 Errors will only be rejected after a configurable delay.
-This defaults to one second but can be overriden through the `rejectionDelayMillis` pool attribute.
+This defaults to one second but can be overridden through the `rejectionDelayMillis` pool attribute.
 Special thanks to @willthrom for helping diagnose and fix this issue.

 #### Flow Control